Rooftop gin gardens, foodie festivals and beachside pop-ups. The city’s hotting up and bursting at the seams with summer scenes.

 MSO Sidney Myer Free Concerts

 Enjoy an unforgettable night being serenaded under the stars by a live symphony orchestra.
 Hear new works and classics like Beethoven’s Ninth Symphony at the MSO Sidney Myer Free Concerts.
-5 to 14 February.
+5, 8 and 14 February.

 NGV Friday Nights